Birmingham Alabama Housing Market REPORT

 The Area Is Growing, Both in Population and Rental Demand

 There has been a distinct trend of people moving to the largest metropolitan area in the region in order to find the greatest opportunities.
-The Birmingham area is home to more than 1.2 million people.
+The Birmingham area is home to more than 1.1 million people.
 LendingTree ranked the Birmingham area as one of the least competitive real estate markets in the country.
-There were more potential buyers than sellers, forcing many would-be home owners to rent instead.
+There were more potential buyers than sellers, forcing many would-be homeowners to rent instead.

 It Is Landlord Friendly

-It Is a Low Tax Haven – For Real Estate Investors
+Birmingham Is a Low Tax Haven For Real Estate Investors

-While federal tax rates may change under the Trump administration, the reality is that state and local taxes are one of the biggest deciding factors real estate investors need to consider.
+State and local taxes are one of the biggest deciding factors real estate investors need to consider.
 Alabama has some of the lowest property tax rates in the nation.
-In 2017, Alabama’s effective tax rate was 0.48% and the average property tax bill was only $776.
-Birmingham ranked #2 for lowest property taxes.
-Many people are wondering how the newly instituted tax reforms by the United States Congress is going to affect them.
-Click on the link to know about the newly introduced “The Tax Cuts and Jobs Act” and its impact on capital gains tax on real estate.
+In 2017, Alabama’s effective tax rate was 0.48% and the average property tax bill was only $776 it ranked #2 for the lowest property taxes.
+According to LendingTree, the annual median property taxes in Birmingham, Ala. — where homeowners pay the least in real estate taxes — are about $7,700 cheaper than in the New York metro area, where they’re the highest.

 The Rental Pool’s Incomes Are Rising

 Alabama is seeing an increase in incomes and the skills of its privately employed sector.
 Birmingham is attracting jobs in law, medicine, nursing & engineering.
-For example, Autocar and Mercedes Benz are investing more than a billion dollars in Birmingham, bringing high paying jobs to the area.
-Unemployment has been below for years 5%.
+For example, Autocar and Mercedes Benz are investing more than a billion dollars in Birmingham, bringing high-paying jobs to the area.
+Unemployment has been below 5% for years.
 As people move to the area in search of work, they often find themselves renting because of how hard it is to find a home.
-This is one reason why Birmingham AL real estate is the 8th Hottest Housing Market for 2014 (CNN/Money).

 Alabama property tax rate